Candida Overgrowth (Candidiasis): Complete Guide On Treating Candida Infection

 Related reading: Early warning signs that your body is overloaded with sugar.

-5. Take A Probiotics Supplement Or Eat Fermented Foods
+6. Take A Probiotic Supplement Or Eat Fermented Foods

-For an appropriate probiotic supplement, you should consult your nutrition professional for a recommendation.
+For an appropriate probiotic supplement, you should consult your nutrition professional for a recommendation or check this page for comprehensive guide.
 However, if you prefer, you can choose to include probiotic foods.
 Probiotic foods include:

 - Natural yogurt